spacecloud-io/space-docs/content/introduction/setting-up-project/graphql.md

   .then(({ data }) => console.log(data.pokemons));
 {{< /highlight >}}

-> **Note:** To query a database, you need to mention a `@<db-alias-name>` directive (`@mydb` in the above example) specifing which database you want to query.
+> **Note:** To query a database, you need to mention a `@<db-alias-name>` directive (`@mydb` in the above example) specifying which database you want to query.

-DB Alias name is used to uniquely identify a database in your project.
+The alias name identifies a database in your project uniquely.
 You can find out the alias name for your database from the database selector of the topbar in the Database section of Mission Control.

 ## Advanced client